boeric/boeric.github.io/README.md

 Zero-config modern front-end web app template, with Webpack (bundler), Babel (compiler), Eslint/Airbnb (strict code style linting), Jest (unit tests), and D3 (data visualization) – all **pre-configured** and ready to go.
 You just add your code!

+Also, these cool new/newish javascript features are enabled: async/await, spread, generators, Map/Set, WeakMap/WeakSet, getters/setters and optional chaining (`?.`) – and work in legacy browsers!

 Repo [here](https://github.com/boeric/zero-config-modern-webapp)

 ## license-suspensions